absdnd/kaustubh-sadekar.github.io/_pages/about.md

 **The musical side of me**

 The first keyboard I used in my life was not the one we use for typing.
 It was a musical keyboard (Casio-SA model).
-I started learning classical music at the age of 9 and completed visharadh in harmonium instrument at 16.
+I started learning classical music at the age of 9 and completed Visharadh in harmonium instrument at 16.
 I enjoy dabbling around with different musical instruments.
 There are a few videos I have uploaded on [my music channel](https://www.youtube.com/channel/UCnjN-kM-KjY7K7gJyOsZi7g/videos).
 Recently I have just started learning Guitar.